 Lastly, the Spanish alphabet doesn’t vary much from English’s, with only one extra letter and five additional sounds (ch, ll, gu, qu, and rr).

-When the right study methods are used, a basic level of Spanish fluency can be accomplished within three to six months for the average language learner.
+When the right study methods are used, a basic level of Spanish fluency can be accomplished within 3-6 months for the average language learner.
 This estimate can vary due to the frequency of lessons and the amount of practice a student is willing and able to put in.

 Learn more about how long it takes to learn Spanish here.

 You’re never too young or old to start learning Spanish.
 Although younger students have a slight advantage in terms of memory and accent acquisition, adult students have some of their own advantages too.

 Adult Spanish learners have a stronger ability to comprehend difficult concepts quicker, and understand cultural nuances better.
 Students of all ages are encouraged to join our online Spanish classes!